Skip to product information

 How to Grow Longevity Spinach

 Growing longevity spinach is quite similar to Okinawan spinach.
 You can easily start plants from cuttings.
 I find you don’t even have to start roots in water; you can just insert fresh cuttings directly into the soil about five inches, and it usually takes.
 Just make sure it’s kept well-watered while it grows roots.
 You can grow it in containers quite well if you have limited space, or plant a whole garden bed.
-It requires minimum upkeep and is easily harvested by pinching off the end leaves.
-I find that this variety of spinach grows better in partial shade.
-It will grow in the full sun, but the leaves are more tender when it’s in some shade.
-The leaves will also be more tender if you keep it watered regularly.

 Uses of this spinach are varied, and it can be eaten raw or cooked.
 I have even boiled a whole potful with salt and butter added, and found it similar to eating southern collard greens.
 Some people think the taste of longevity spinach is strong, but I found I got used to it.
 I actually prefer it to iceberg lettuce now.
 I use it on almost every day on sandwiches, in salads, and mixed in with stir fried vegetables.